elastic/apm-agent-nodejs/examples/an-azure-function-app/README.md

 2. Install the [Azure Functions Core Tools](https://github.com/Azure/azure-functions-core-tools), which provide a `func` CLI tool for running Azure Functions locally for development, and for publishing an Function App to Azure.
-One way to install is via:

-        npm install -g azure-functions-core-tools@4

-    It is recommended that you **not** install it in the local `./node_modules` folder, because its large install size will get in the way of publishing to Azure.

 3. Set environment variable to configure the APM agent, for example: